Why AI isn't making complex software quotes 60% cheaper

 The 40-20-40 Rule in the Age of AI

-If you've been in software development for more than a few years, you know the old rule of thumb: roughly 40% of a project's effort goes into planning and design, 20% into actual coding, and 40% into testing, quality assurance, integration, user acceptance testing (UAT), and deployment.
+If you've been in software development for more than a few years, you know the old rule of thumb: roughly 40% of a project's effort goes into planning and design, 20% into actual coding, and 40% into testing, quality assurance, integration, user acceptance testing (UAT), and deployment [1].
 It's not a law of physics, but it's been remarkably consistent across waterfall, agile, and hybrid projects alike.

 The result?
 In early 2026, a growing chorus of clients is demanding 50-70% reductions in development quotes.
 Some are getting 20-30% concessions.
 Most are getting polite pushback.
 The reality, as always, lies in the numbers, and in the parts of the 40-20-40 equation that AI hasn't touched yet.

-The Enduring 40-20-40 Rule
+The enduring 40-20-40 rule

 The 40-20-40 heuristic has been taught in software engineering curricula for decades.
 It breaks down like this: